iotaledger/wasp/documentation/docs/guide/chains_and_nodes/wasp-cli.md

 ...
 ```

-Alternatively, you can edit `wasp-cli.json` file and include the desired server locations:
+Alternatively, you can edit the `wasp-cli.json` file and include the desired server locations:

 - the goshimmer api address: